 I don't consider myself a "railfan".
 I don't even care for that term.
 However, I do have an interest in railroads -- especially steam locomotives (diesels are ok too, I suppose).
 I have traveled quite a bit, and have seen and photographed hundreds of steam locomotives throughout the United States and Australia.
 Some of these photographs are shown on these web pages.

 The end of the 70s coincided with the end of many of the super groups.
-The 80s brought groups that were super but the genre became just as, or more important than the group itself.
+The 80s brought groups that were super but genres became just as, or more important than the groups themselves.
 The music scene was defined by a plethora of "New Wave" style genres.
 Although there were "super groups" in the 80s (Depeche Mode, ABC, Pet Shop Boys), music began being associated more with these genres instead of the with the bands themselves.
 Genres included the keyboard driven Synth Pop, the big hair New Romantic bands, the darker Dark Wave and Gothic music, and one of my favorites -- Industrial.

 The 90s is where music began to drift into the "throw away", "fast food" style of the 2000s.